wmcbrine/PDCurses/wincon/README.md

 ============================

 This directory contains PDCurses source code files specific to the Microsoft Windows console.
-Although called "Win32" for historic reasons, this port can just as easily be built for 64-bit systems.
+Although historically called "Win32", this port can just as easily be built for 64-bit systems.
 Windows 95 through Windows 10 are covered.
 (Some features require later versions.)

 Building